 The Civil Aviation Authority, in conjunction with UK airports, collects feedback on the quality of the assistance provided to passengers with reduced mobility.
 If you have used our special assistance service, we would be grateful if you would take the time to complete a short survey.
 To give your valued feedback, please visit www.surveymonkey.com/s/PRMUK.

 To send feedback to the airport directly, please fill in our online form.

 Working in Partnership

 Our quality standards for passengers with reduced mobility are published below.
-We endeavor to work in partnership with organisations representing disabled persons and persons with reduced mobility to review and improve our service provision.
-In February 2016, a number of organisations visited Southampton Airport to review our quality standards and the services we provide.
-This included:
+We work in partnership with organisations representing disabled persons and persons with reduced mobility to review and improve our service provision.
+In 2016, a number of organisations visited Southampton Airport to review our quality standards and the services we provide.
+These included:

 - Alzheimer’s Society